Stefan-Endres/shgo/docs/README.md

 (array([ 1.,  1.,  1.,  1.,  1.]), 2.9203923741900809e-18)
 ```

+##### Unbounded variables

-Note that bounds determine the dimensionality of the objective
-function and is therefore a required input, however you can specify
-empty bounds using ``None`` or objects like numpy.inf which will be
-converted to large float numbers.
+Note that bounds determine the dimensionality of the objective function and is therefore a required  nput, however you can specify empty bounds using ``None`` or objects like ``numpy.inf`` which will be converted to large float numbers.

 ```python
 >>> bounds = [(None, None), ]*4